 An inmate's self-reported race and ethnicity are both examined to determine into which racial/ethnic category he or she should be placed.
 An inmate is first categorized as white, black, other (this category includes Asian, Native American, and Other) or unknown based on self-reported race.
 Then, the inmate's ethnicity is determined; if the inmate's self-reported ethnicity is Hispanic, he or she is included in the "Hispanic" category.
 Next, the inmate's place of birth is examined; if he or she is born in a Spanish-speaking country or Puerto Rico, he or she is included in the "Hispanic" category, regardless of the inmate's self-reported ethnicity.
 Finally, the inmate's mother's place of birth and father's place of birth are examined; if either parent was born in a Spanish-speaking country or Puerto Rico, he or she is included in the "Hispanic" category, regardless of the inmate's self-reported ethnicity.
-Finally, the inmate's self-reported Rico, he or she is included in the "Hispanic" category, regardless of birth are examined; if either parent was born in a Spanish-speaking country or Puerto Rico, he or she is included in the "Hispanic" category, regardless of the inmate's self-reported ethnicity.
 So, an inmate's Hispanic ethnicity (as determined by inmate self-report, place of birth, or parental place of birth) is the overriding factor in determining race/ethnicity on the ETHNIC2 variable.
 The one exception to this is if the inmate's self-reported race is Asian; if so, he or she is included in the "Other" category, and not in the "Hispanic" category.